safrazik/breeze.server.php.demo/README.md

 # Breeze PHP Server Demo

+This is a demonstration application that makes use of the [Breeze PHP Server](https://github.com/adrotec/breeze.server.php) library

 ### How to run the demo locally

 - clone the repo and place the files into web accessible directory